JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 }
 ```

-The puzzle is now generated, so we shuffle it if the user wants to play it immediately, otherwise save all the tiles, and return the new puzzle’s ID, so that we can redirect the player to either play or edit the level.
+The puzzle is now generated, so we shuffle it if the user wants to play it immediately, otherwise save all the tiles, and return the new puzzle's ID, so that we can redirect the player to either play or edit the level.

 ```